fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 ```

 The smallest bit of code is the actual JSX, partially due to the inputs and submit button being mostly defined and styled elsewhere (but still within my project so I have full control over them, very headless).

+This feels clean, like most of Remix so far.